2023 Solar Incentives Guide for Fredericksburg, TX - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a predetermined percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
+An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a predetermined percentage of the cost of your solar system.

 The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit for 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
+The new Clean Energy Credit extends until 2035.
+You are now eligible for a 30% credit for solar systems installed between 2022 and 2032.
+The credit will then be decreased by a few percentage points every year until its expiration.
 Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit might apply to you, get in touch with your local Fredericksburg solar installers.
+Your local Fredericksburg solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives